How High Are Cigarette Taxes in Your State?

 States didn’t start taxing tobacco until the 1920s, but by 1969, each state and the District of Columbia had followed suit.
 Although cigarettes are already one of the most heavily taxed consumer goods in the U.S., many states continue to target smokers with increased rates.

-Many states use collections from tobacco taxes to fund their public school systems, which we have pointed out could cause budgetary problems as cigarette tax revenues are on the decline as less and less people smoke.
+Many states use collections from tobacco taxes to fund year-over-year spending like public school systems, which we have pointed out could cause budgetary problems as cigarette tax revenues are on the decline as less and less people smoke.
 Moreover, evidence shows that wide differentials in cigarette taxes across states have opened up a black market for smuggling, with criminals obtaining cigarettes in low-tax states and selling them in high-tax states.
 Finally, taxes on cigarettes disproportionately affect low-income residents.

 Read more about cigarette taxes here.